Social Media

 Our social media sites

-An open dialogue between Council and Facebook users is always welcome, however, when commenting on any of Council's Facebook pages, we ask that you be respectful and courteous of other users and their opinions, and refrain from:
+When commenting on any of Council's Facebook pages, we ask that you be respectful and courteous of other users and their opinions, and refrain from posting any content that:

 We also ask that you do not report any offensive material on Facebook to Council's pages, or post a link to it.
 Complaints about offensive material should be made directly to Facebook.